Chapter 22: Betrayals

 “You’ll wait until I say if you know what’s good for you.”

 David looked around, taking in everything.
-He’d been growing more agitated ever since Drake’s suggestion that Cain and Baldwin might not be telling the truth.
+He’d been growing more agitated ever since Drake’s suggestion that Baldwin might not be telling the truth.

-“It’s strangely quiet,” David remarked, glancing from Drake to Baldwin and back.
+“It’s strangely quiet.”
+David glanced from Drake to Baldwin and back.

 Drake shrugged.
 “Don’t be ridiculous.
 No one knows of this meeting.
 It’s safe.”

-Within a hall were eighty knights being addressed by Jonathan.
-He was speaking of his capture, torture, and attempted murder by Melazera. “…stories of my leading Mestel raiders are lies.
+Within a large hall were eighty knights seated on wooden benches arranged in rows, their tables pushed to the side.
+Jonathan Otual addressed them.
+David gasped when he learned of his father’s torture and attempted murder by Melazera. “…stories of my leading Mestel raiders are lies.
 Every knight who knows me can attest to their falsehood.
 These are rumors spread by Melazera’s serpents to divide us.”

-The pommel of David’s sword smashed an attacker’s wrist who dropped his blade.
-He couldn’t finish the man off as three others were closing.
+The pommel of David’s sword smashed into an attacker’s wrist.
+He couldn’t finish the man off.
+Three others were closing.
 Thrust.
 Slash.
 Parry.
 Slash again.
 They went down, but there were more behind them.
 Many more.

 He fell back, as did the other knights.

-For what seemed like an eternity, but must have been a scant minute or two, David fought back-to-back with another knight whose face he never saw.
-Then, there was an opening and both darted for cover.
+For what seemed like an eternity, but must have been a scant moment or two, David fought back-to-back with another knight whose face he never saw.
+Then, an opening presented itself, and both darted to defend others.

-Bodies littered the floor, dressed in black robes.
+Bodies dressed in black robes littered the floor.
 The attackers were untrained.
 It didn’t take an experienced eye to see they merely dabbled with sword, knife, or axe.
-More and more men poured into the room, clumsily rushing the experienced fighters who wounded, incapacitated, or killed them by the score.
+More and more men poured into the room, clumsily rushing the experienced fighters who wounded or killed them by the score.

-Although many had minor injuries, less than a dozen knights had succumbed when a whistle blew again.
-The surviving attackers retreated like water receding at ebb tide.
-Darkly clad wounded, dead, and dying bodies carpeted the room.
+Although many had injuries, it seemed that less than a dozen knights were seriously hurt.
+Then a whistle blew again.
+The remaining attackers receded like water at ebb tide.
+Darkly clad, wounded, dead, and dying bodies littered the room.
 One hundred?
 Two hundred?
 More?
 It was impossible to say.

 “To the roof,” Jonathan commanded.

 Once above, David almost laughed.
-Whoever commanded the soldiers was incompetent, a fool… or, perhaps, sympathized with the knights.
-The building had doors on three of its four sides, where soldiers were still finalizing their formations.
-There were no soldiers on the fourth, the one without doors.
+Whoever led the soldiers was incompetent.
+The building had doors on three of its four sides.
+They were still completing their formations.
+There were none on the fourth.

 Taking advantage of that lapse of judgment, Jonathan and several other knights dropped to the ground from the unprotected edge.
 Each carried a bow.
 Once they’d reached the woods, they took up covering positions.

-Precious moments passed in which the officers continued their noisy preparations and sergeants roared at their men.
-It gave the knights enough time to sprinkle down off the building, then slip away.
+Precious moments passed in which the officers continued their noisy preparations, and sergeants roared at their men.
+It gave the knights enough time to make their way down the building and then slip away.
 They traveled alone to prevent being apprehended as a group.

 Only a handful of knights remained on the roof when the soldiers advanced into the building.
 Not because there hadn’t been time enough to depart.
 There had.
-At David’s suggestion, they’d remained to delay any pursuit by giving the soldiers other things to worry about.
-Their preparations had not been subtle.
+At David’s suggestion, they’d remained to delay any pursuit by giving the soldiers something else to worry about.

-When the soldiers rushed the room, they found no knights, only the dead and dying.
-Tables had been thrown over, broken, and smashed.
-There were no benches left.
-Only bits of them, scattered about, busted up, and bloodied.
+When the soldiers rushed into the room, they found hundreds of dead and dying black robes and no knights.
+Broken tables and benches filled the space.
 The debris made it difficult to move about.
-Even the barrels of wine and spirits had been shattered.
-Their contents had leaked, making puddles, mixing with spilled blood.
+Shattered barrels of wine and spirits had leaked, making puddles, mixing with spilled blood.

-Officers and sergeants began yelling, “Where have the outlaws gone?”
-Demanding answers from each other and the few survivors.
+Officers and sergeants began yelling, “Where have the outlaws gone?” demanding answers from each other and the few surviving black robes.

-David smiled.
 It wasn’t the revenge he sought, but it would do for now.
-He nodded at his fellow knights.
+David nodded at his fellow knights.
 Each threw a burning torch into the room below them.

-The whoosh of flame soothed his soul.
-Yet he didn’t remain to witness its effectiveness, hear the screams, or smell the burning flesh.
-He and the other knights darted from the roof as arrows fired from the woods protected them.
+He heard the whoosh of flames.
+He didn’t witness its effectiveness or smell burning flesh.
+He darted from the roof as and other knights fired arrows from the woods.